Street Road

 Clouded Title Conversations

-In recognition of our community’s deep input to Street Road over our 10 years of practice, we are pleased to invite you to take part in these discussions, which draw on our past projects and on our community's perspectives to continue our ongoing investigations of ownership.
+In recognition of our community’s deep input to Street Road over 10 years of practice, we sent out a broad invitation to artists and audiences who had engaged with our space over time: these discussions, which draw on our past projects and on our community's perspectives to continue our ongoing investigations of ownership.

 We foreground the aesthetics and metaphoric qualities of land ownership, taking in things like the real estate industry, mapmaking, and local histories, following Street Road's focus on visual culture and practice-led art, and the ways those intersect with our social and political landscapes.